regenwatchdog/regenwatchdog.github.io/_posts/2020-08-31-august-news-roundup.md

 Last month's Estate Watch zoom meeting was well attended, with representatives from around a dozen estates under threat sharing their experiences.
 During this month's meeting we will be going through some of the key issues for leaseholders and reviewing the resources currently available on the website.

 The meeting will take place on either 14th or 15th September (to be confirmed) at 2pm.
-Please email info@londontenants.org to request attendance
+Please email info@londontenants.org to request attendance.

 <meta name="twitter:card" content="summary" />